Europe (modern tattoo style); Aboriginal Australia (ancient tradition) · 2000s–present (Pointillism roots: 1886)

 Individual dot placementDensity-based shadingNo continuous linesMeditative detailGradual tonal transitions

-About Dotwork Style
+About Dotwork style

 Dotwork SVG creates extraordinary depth and shading using only individually placed dots.
 Based on pointillism and stippling techniques, this meticulous style builds form, shadow, and texture through dot density variation.
 The result is meditative, detailed art that rewards close inspection and translates beautifully to both screen and print.